-1. LDH employees working at Emergency Disaster Operations Sites shall accurately complete LDH Form HR-48 (LDH Disaster Operations Individual Time Sheet), recording all hours worked at the site.
-(Appointing Authorities may direct other employees performing disaster operations duties to complete the HR-48 as needed).

-- 2. Overtime for LDH employees working at Emergency Disaster Operations sites shall be entered as Compensatory Leave (Z001 K-time) and coded to the Emergency event as directed by the Division of Administration.
+- 1. The provisions of this policy shall apply to all employees called to work at Emergency Disaster Operations sites. - b.
+Schedule Changes - 1.
+While working in an Emergency Disaster Operations Site, work hours and scheduled of the week may be flexed as needed to accommodate sits operation 24 hours per day.
+Regular work hours may be suspended for employees who perform emergency preparedness duties. - If, due to scheduling difficulty or administrative error, the employee is not able to work the entire 40 hours in the work week or other number of hours regularly scheduled in the work week, Special Leave Act of God (LSAG) may be given for sufficient hours to make the employee whole. - c.
+Compensation for Overtime - LDH employees working at Emergency Disaster Operations Sites shall accurately complete LDH Form HR-48 (LDH Disaster Operations Individual Time Sheet), recording all hours worked at the site.
+(Appointing Authorities may direct other employees performing disaster operations duties to complete the HR-48 as needed). - 2.
+Overtime for LDH employees working at Emergency Disaster Operations sites shall be entered as Compensatory Leave (Z001 Ktime) and coded to the Emergency event as directed by the Division of Administration.
 Employees shall receive compensation (compensatory leave or cash payment) for overtime hours worked in accordance with this policy, LDH Overtime Policy #45, the Fair Labor Standards Act, Civil Service rules and other federal and state laws. - 3.
 Employees who work disaster-related overtime as defined in this policy and who earn overtime at the time and one-half rate are eligible for overtime compensation at the time and one-half rate only for those hours actually worked in excess of 40 hours during any affected week.
-For the purpose of calculating the number of hours actually worked, leave hours taken and observed holiday shall not be counted as time worked. - e.
-Disciplinary Actions - 1.
-Any employee who violates this policy may be subject to disciplinary action up to and including dismissal from employment.
+For the purpose of calculating the number of hours actually worked, leave hours taken and observed holiday shall not be counted as time worked. - B. Teleworking Policy - 1.
+Bureau of EMS employees are permitted to have a hybrid telework schedule provided that a telework scheduling form has been completed and approved.